 Great Ocean Road self drive

-- Yarra Valley is a must and another must is to make a trip to the Great Ocean Road.
-My post Great Ocean Road Self Drive will guide you.
+- The Yarra Valley is a must and another must is the Great Ocean Road.
+The post Great Ocean Road Self Drive Trip will guide you through the lovely coastilne.

 Nobbies boardwalk, Phillip Island

-- Phillip Island is another popular day trip from Melbourne: Phillip Island from Melbourne
+- Phillip Island is another popular day trip from Melbourne: Phillip Island Self Drive Trip from Melbourne

 Melbourne, Australia

-- If you want to learn about Melbourne and its sights see my post Sightseeing in Melbourne.
+- If you want to learn about Melbourne and its sights see this: Sightseeing in Melbourne.

-- You can see penguins and possums right in the city centre of Melbourne: Melbourne Evening Nature Tour
+- Where to see penguins and possums in Melbourne: Melbourne Penguins and Possums Nature Tour

-- A post about Melbourne winter seen from the riverside: Yarra River walk in Melbourne
+- The Melbourne winter seen from the riverside: Yarra River walk in Melbourne

-- A big Melbourne event is the Formula 1 Australian Grand Prix that’s held each autumn.
+- A massive Melbourne event, the Australian Grand Prix in Melbourne is held each autumn.

-- How does it feel to return to Melbourne from Europe and start living there again?
-Settling in Melbourne
+- How did it feel to return to Melbourne from Europe, for work?
+Settling in Melbourne for Work and Living

 Drive from Melbourne to Sydney